Bristol Corsair 24

-The Bristol Corsair 24, also called the Bristol 24, Bristol 24 Corsair, Sailstar Corsair 24, Sailstar 24 and just the Corsair 24, is an American trailerable sailboat that was designed by Paul Coble as a cruiser and first built in 1964.
+The Bristol Corsair 24, also called the Bristol 24, Bristol 24 Corsair, Sailstar Corsair 24, Sailstar 24 and just the Corsair 24, is a recreational keelboat that was designed by Paul Coble and first built in 1964.

 Production

 The design was initially built by the Sailstar Boat Company in the United States and sold as the Corsair 24.
 When Bristol Yachts bought out Sailstar in 1971, the designed was produced as the Bristol Corsair 24 until 1983.
 A total of 750 boats were completed, before production ended in 1983.